 The primary functions of the Student Affairs and Academic Appeals Committee are to:

-- Review requests from the Dean of The Graduate School and academic units and hold hearings on graduate student academic or grade grievances; and
+- Review requests from the Deans and academic units and hold hearings on graduate student academic or grade grievances; and

 - Review records and documents relative to the grievance and make recommendations for settlement to the Council.

 Academic Policy Committee

 The primary functions of the Academic Policy Committee are to: